iSOLveIT/protege_owl/_sources/index.rst.txt

 3. Use the pop-up window to select the data property hasCaloricContent.
-Then enter 263 as the value and use the menu at the bottom to define the value’s datatype to be xsd:integer.
+Then enter 263 as the value and use the menu at the bottom to define the value's datatype to be xsd:integer.
 Note: this is different than what you did in exercise 27.
 In exercise 27 you defined the datatype for the *property*.
 Here you are defining the datatype for *a specific value*.
 It would be nice if Protégé could just infer the datatypes for you but